vernonclarke/SPNfinal/README.md

    Conda should include a version of Python.

-   Conda is simply a package manager and environment management system that is used to install, run, and update packages and their dependencies.
+   Conda is simply a package manager and environment management system that is used to install, run and update packages and their dependencies.

    Whether to install [Anaconda or Miniconda](#anaconda-vs-miniconda) largely depends on personal preferences.